 Principles of animation

 Critical and creative thinking

 Stage II – Interdisciplinary Projects, Media and Cultural Studies

-In Stage II you will be working in simulated project groups where you are working towards large-scale deliverables each trimester.
-Within Stage II we will not only get you to apply your Stage I skills in a deeper context but help you work within the contemporary creative media workforce.
+In Stage II you will work in simulated project groups towards large-scale deliverables each trimester.
+Within Stage II, you will not only apply your Stage I skills in a deeper context but the project groups will help you work within the contemporary creative media workforce.

 In Stage II we show you how your work contributes to and interacts with broader culture and media practice.
 This knowledge will enable you to work with a variety of other disciplines and artists and expand your potential on the global stage.